-- Sunset date.
-This best practice is not applicable to events occurring after January 31, 2000.
-It is expected that all relevant events will have manifested themselves by that date, and the associations do not want this best practice to remain in effect and potentially be applied (or arguably applied) to unintended factual situations. - Business day and close of business.
-For this purpose, business day would include days that would have been business days but for the Y2K event.
-Close of business is 5:00 p.m., local time, in the principal financial center for the currency in respect to which the Y2K event has occurred. - 3.
-Application of best practice.
-Scenario 2 applies when a central bank fails to effect transfers of its local currency, whether or not the failure has affected a transaction involving the party who wishes to invoke this best practice and the counterparty to that transaction.
-This best practice is, in part, predicated on the doctrine of anticipatory breach of contract.
-Market participants may wish to consult with their own counsel as to the applicability to their own transactions of this best practice in general and, in particular, of the doctrine of anticipatory breach of contract or similar doctrines and rights (such as the right to demand adequate assurance of performance). - Compensation for payments deferred during the waiting period.
-Compensation for this deferral shall be at then current market rates as determined in a commercially reasonable manner by
+- 1. Sunset Date.
+This Best Practice ends with respect to events occurring after January 31, 2000.
+It is expected that all relevant events will have manifested themselves by that date, and the Associations do not want this Best Practice to remain in effect and potentially be applied (or arguably applied) to unintended factual situations. - 2.
+Business Day & Close of Business.
+For this purpose, Business Day would include days which, but for the Y2K Event, would have been Business Days.
+Close of business is 5:00 p.m., local time in the principal Financial Center for the currency in respect of which the Y2K Event has occurred. - 3.
+Application of Best Practice.
+Scenario 2 applies when a central bank fails to effect transfers of its local currency, whether or not the failure has affected a Transaction involving the Party who wishes to invoke this Best Practice and its counterparty in that Transaction.
+This Best Practice is, in part, predicated on the doctrine of anticipatory breach of contract.
+Market participants may wish to consult with their own counsel as to the applicability to their own Transactions of this Best Practice in general and, in particular, the doctrine of anticipatory breach of contract or similar doctrines and rights (such as the right to demand adequate assurance of performance). - 4.
+Compensation for Payments Deferred During the Waiting Period.
+Compensation for this deferral shall be at then current market rates as determined in a commercially reasonable manner by the non-Affected Party (in the case of Scenario 1) or the Parties (in the case of Scenario 2). - 5.
+No Obligation to Liquidate.
+This Best Practice would, to the extent noted above, grant the right to liquidate Affected Transactions, but the non-Affected Party (in the case of Scenario 1) or the Parties (in the case of Scenario 2) could always determine not to do so. - 6.
+Liquidation of Less Than All Affected Transactions.
+The non-Affected Party (in the case of Scenario 1) and the Parties (in the case of Scenario 2) could elect to liquidate less than all Transactions.
+However, in the case of Scenario 1 where only the non-Affected Party has the right to liquidate, that Party is expected to have a commercially reasonable basis to distinguish between those Affected Transactions it has determined to liquidate and those which it has determined not to liquidate (such as, by way of example and without limitation, by maturity, type of Transaction or perceived credit or market exposure).

-- the nonaffected party (in the case of Scenario 1) or the parties (in the case of Scenario 2). - 5.
-No obligation to liquidate.
-This best practice would, to the extent noted above, grant the right to liquidate affected transactions, but the nonaffected party (in the case of Scenario 1) or the parties (in the case of Scenario 2) could always determine not to do so. - 6.
-Liquidation of less than all affected transactions.
-The nonaffected party (in the case of Scenario 1) and the parties (in the case of Scenario 2) could elect to liquidate less than all transactions.
-However, in the case of Scenario 1, where only the nonaffected party has the right to liquidate, that party is expected to have a commercially reasonable basis to distinguish between those affected transactions it has determined to liquidate and those which it has determined not to liquidate (such as, by way of example and without limitation, by maturity, type of transaction, or perceived credit or market exposure). - 7.
-Payments under affected transaction.
-Once a currency is not deliverable because of a Y2K event, the other currency under those transactions need not be delivered.
-The parties will rely on their existing contractual rights if a party has paid the other currency under those transactions. - Force majeure events.
-If an event is both a Y2K event and a force majeure event under any agreement issued by the FX Committee or ISDA, the associations intend that, until the sunset

-- date, that event be treated as a Y2K event and, after the sunset date, as a force majeure event. - Affected transactions.
-Affected transactions include any transaction involving the receipt or delivery of payment in a currency in respect of which the respective Y2K event has occurred, including, without limitation, nondeliverable transactions that settle in that currency.
+- 7. Payments Under Affected Transaction.
+Once a currency is not deliverable due to a Y2K Event, the other currency under those Transactions need not be delivered.
+The Parties will rely on their existing contractual rights if a Party has paid the other currency under those Transactions. - 8.
+Force Majeure Events.
+If an event is both a Y2K Event and a force majeure event under any Agreement issued by the FX Committee or ISDA, the Associations intend that, until the Sunset Date, that event be treated as a Y2K Event and, after the Sunset Date, as a force majeure event. - 9.
+Affected Transactions.
+Affected Transactions include any Transaction involving the receipt or delivery of payment in a currency in respect of which the respective Y2K Event has occurred, including, without limitation, non-deliverable Transactions which settle in that currency.